-According to the CDC, pregnant people do not appear to be at greater risk of getting COVID-19 but may get sicker when infected with COVID-19.
+Although the overall risks are low, if you are pregnant or were recently pregnant, you are more likely to get very sick from COVID-19 compared to people who are not pregnant.
+Additionally, if you have COVID-19 during pregnancy, you are at increased risk of complications that can affect your pregnancy and developing baby.
 Due to changes that occur during pregnancy, pregnant people may be more susceptible to viral respiratory infections.
 The most important thing you can do is to protect yourself from getting sick.
 This includes getting the COVID-19 vaccine even if you are pregnant, planning to become pregnant or currently breastfeeding.
 For more information, please see COVID-19 Vaccination for People who are Pregnant, Lactating, or Planning to Become Pregnant.

 Testing for COVID-19

-NYS DOH recommends that pregnant persons who are not fully vaccinated or have other risk factors for COVID-19 get a COVID-19 test the week before their estimated due date or scheduled delivery or upon admission to the birthing facility when it was not possible to get a test earlier.
+NYS DOH recommends that pregnant persons get a COVID-19 test the week before their estimated due date or scheduled delivery or upon admission to the birthing facility when it was not possible to get a test earlier.